lupyuen/lupyuen.github.io/src/lorawan3.md

 1. LoRaWAN Gateway returns a __Join Network Response__

+    (Which contains the Device Address)

 1. NuttX sends a __Data Packet__ to the LoRaWAN Network

+    (Which has the Device Address and Payload "Hi NuttX")

 1. NuttX uses an __App Key__ to sign the Join Network Request and the Data Packet